 Want a new idea for celebrating your child’s birthday?
 Invite the kids to bring BackPack Buddies food items.
 Let us know when you drop off the food and we’ll send your child a special thank you card.

-PORCH-Durham’s mission is to support the BackPack Buddies Program in Durham, North Carolina.
-Families buy a few extra items at the grocery store, and every 3rd Monday of the month they put them in bags on their porches.
-Then PORCH-Durham volunteers come to pick them up, and the food goes to support Inter-Faith Food Shuttle’s BackPack Buddies program.
-Thanks to their ongoing support, we have been able to add 4 new schools to the BackPack Buddies Program, supply our 5 school pantries, AND supply a pantry at the Durham Teen Center!
+PORCH-Durham’s and PORCH Raleigh‘s mission is to support the BackPack Buddies Program in their region.
+Families buy a few extra items at the grocery store, and once per month they put them in bags on their porches.
+Then PORCH volunteers come to pick them up, and the food goes to support Inter-Faith Food Shuttle’s BackPack Buddies program.